BalamiRR/Booking.com-Testinium/README.md

 Here is the feature file for UC-STAYS, where we define the test cases:
 ```
 *** Settings ***
-Resource    ../step-definition/frontend/stays.steps.robot
+Resource    ../step-definition/frontend/flights_hotels.steps.robot
-Force Tags    UC-STAYS
+Force Tags    UC-FLIGHTS-HOTELS

 *** Test Cases ***
-Scenario: Select minimum number of children
+Scenario: Searching for the destination field
     [Documentation]
      ...
-This scenario verifies that when the "+" button for children is clicked, the
-    ...    number of children increases by 1 and the "Age needed" field appears.
+Verify the functionality of the destination input field on the Flights and Hotel page.
+     ...
+Ensures that users can click on the destination field and see it ready for input.
+     ...    enter at least one letter, relevant city or airport suggestions appear.
-    [Tags]    Medium
+    [Tags]    DEV
-    Given I see "0" displayed default for children
-    When I click the '+' button for children
+    When I click on the destination field
-    Then I see the number of children increase by 1
-    And I see the "Age needed" field is displayed for the added child
+    Then I see that the destination field is active
+    When I enter a letter "I"
+    Then I see related cities or airports for destination

 Scenario: Select a random age needed for children
     [Documentation]